 Sonia has worked many years in an adult day care setting with clients who are developmentally disabled, physically frail or have dementia.
 She has also spent many years teaching and performing on guitar, cello and banjo.
 She has recorded and toured with several bands and is currently in a Bossa Nova Duet.
 She brings her joy of music to Sage.
 Sonia is a credentialed teacher of Alexander Technique, and has spent many years working in a physical therapy setting.
 She loves writing, poetry, travel, animals, kids, and of course elders!

-Alicia Hadley, BFA
+Alicia Harris, BFA

 Activity Specialist – Sacramento